jimmybutzen/mydu-scripts/teleportation/README.md

 - **Linux OS:** `.sh` script

 **Attention:**
-- For **Windows**, if for some reason you get an error complaining about container not found but you copied the correct hash from docker desktop , you can do a `docker ps` in a cmd window from you're installation folder , search for the postgres container and copy the hash presented on the left it should be a smaller hash then you copied from docker desktop.
+- For **Windows**, if you encounter an error complaining about the container not being found, even after copying the correct hash from Docker Desktop, you can try running `docker ps` in a command window from your installation folder.
+Search for the PostgreSQL container and copy the hash presented on the left.
+It should be a smaller hash than the one you copied from Docker Desktop.
-- **All users**: make sure you're tags are different on both sides , for example teleportation_destination tp_test_A for the first node , the other node should be set to another teleportation_destination for example tp_test_B. the destination tag for the first node should be set to tp_test_A , the other node should have the destination tag tp_test_B for this example.
-The Item ID reffers to ID and NOT Local ID.
+- **All users**: Ensure your tags are different on both sides.
+For example, for teleportation_destination, use `tp_test_A` for the first node and another tag like `tp_test_B` for the second node.
+The destination tag for the first node should be set to `tp_test_A`, and the other node should have the destination tag `tp_test_B` for this example.
+The Item ID refers to ID and NOT Local ID.

 ## Overview